tobanteAudio/juce-cookbook/README.md

 ### Docs & Forum

-The two most importanted resources when developing with JUCE are the official [JUCE documentation](https://juce.com/learn/documentation) & the [JUCE forum](https://forum.juce.com/).
+The two most important resources when developing with JUCE are the official [JUCE documentation](https://juce.com/learn/documentation) & the [JUCE forum](https://forum.juce.com/).

 The [API documentation](https://juce.com/learn/documentation) for JUCE is very good in my opinion.
 All of the classes & functions are clearly documented.

 The same goes for the [forum](https://forum.juce.com/), every time I asked a question, it was answered on the same day, which compared to other communities is simply awesome.

-### Youtube
+### YouTube

-If you like to learn using videos, you should be able to go from beginner to advanced using the resources found mainly on Youtube.
+If you like to learn using videos, you should be able to go from beginner to advanced using the resources found mainly on YouTube.

 #### ADC Talks